umass-cs-377/377-F22/syllabus/syllabus.md

 - **Remote Synchronous**: attend the lecture remotely on Zoom and ask questions through the chat system.
 - **Asynchronous**: watch the recorded lecture at a time that is convenient for you.

-### Lab
+### Discussion

-The Lab section is led by teaching assistants (TAs) for this course.
-There will also be undergraduate course assistants (UCA) assigned to your lab section.
-You are expected to attend every lab section.
-Labs are used to begin lab assignments and get help completing those assignments.
-Missing a lab section does not excuse you from any activities that occur during that time.
-Do not ask to make up any missed work during lab section time.
+The discussion section is led by teaching assistants (TAs) for this course.
+There will also be undergraduate course assistants (UCA) assigned to your discussion section.
+You are expected to attend every discussion.
+Discussions are used to begin discussion exercises and get help completing those assignments.
+Missing a discussion section does not excuse you from any activities that occur during that time.
+Do not ask to make up any missed work during discussion section time.

-**What happens if I can’t attend a lab in person?**

-Although we want you to attend labs in person, we understand that sometimes that isn’t always possible.
-For that reason, we provide flexible options that allow you to participate.

-- **Remote Synchronous**: attend the lab remotely on Zoom and ask questions through the messaging system.
-- **Asynchronous**: labs will not be recorded, however, you must still complete the lab activity by the assigned due date.
+**Discussions will not be recorded or on Zoom.**

 ## Rules for Success